adobe/helix-cli/README.md

 This means, the client side of your application will still be able to access request parameters, but your server(less)-side scripts and templates will not see any parameters.

-If you need to pass request parameters, you can whitelist the parameters you need using the `strain.params` configuration.
-The value of `params` is an array of whitelisted parameter names.
+If you need to pass request parameters, you can allow the parameters you need using the `strain.params` configuration.
+The value of `params` is an array of allowed parameter names.

 ```yaml
 strains: